pranavd14/amazon_clone_byPranav/README.md

 # amazon_clone_byPranav
-This is a clone of Amazon E-commerce website using HTML, CSS, JAVASCRIPT
+This is a clone of Amazon E-commerce website
+HTML, CSS, JAVASCRIPT us used in this project